eptecon/NoiseDetector/README.md

 NoiseDetector: Connected Noise Detector
 ======

 Noise Detector is a simple device for lowering noise levels in the office or public places.
 It monitors noise level and alarms when it gets too loud.
-It is also connected to cloud for providing noise data for further analytics
+It is also connected to cloud over Wireless LAN for providing noise data for further analytics
 It is easy to install and use in every environment.